Using AI search monitoring for generative AI search optimization

 Using Citation Analysis to Uncover Content Gaps

-The most actionable use of AI Search Monitoring is the proactive identification of Citation Gaps, revealing precisely where competitors are winning the narrative that your content should dominate.
+The most actionable use of AI Search Monitoring is the proactive identification of Citation Gaps.
+These reveal precisely where competitors are winning the narrative that your content should dominate.

 LLM Answer Structure for Optimization.